Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 - Procurement KPIs promote long-term growth by facilitating efficiency, informed decision-making, and strategic alignment.

 Key performance indicators (KPIs), also called metrics, are tools to measure how effective the company is at achieving its objectives and goals.
-Therefore, procurement KPIs are types of measurement tools that evaluate the efficiency of the performance in procurement.
-Thus, it helps the company to optimize and monitor spending, quality, cost, and time.
+These are the kinds of measurement tools that evaluate the efficiency of the performance in procurement.
+It helps the company to optimize and monitor spending, quality, cost, and time.

 Procurement KPIs allow project teams to monitor and share progress in a transparent and objective manner.